Kojittsu/Particles_Simulation/README.md

 - Universe simulation :
   - Particle-particle collisions
-  - Particle-box collisions.
+  - Particle-boxes collisions.
   - Global acceleration set to all particles.
-  - Energy restitution must be set in [0,1], 0 mean all energy is loss, 1 mean energy conservation.
+  - Energy restitution must be set in [0.0, 1.0], 0.0 mean all energy is loss, 1.0 mean energy conservation.

 - Universe rendering :
-  - Create a window that display universe simulation using OpenGL.
+  - Create a window that display universe simulation using GLFW.
-  - Simulation speed is set to a speed factor (1 mean real time simulation).
+  - Simulation speed is set by a speed factor (1.0 mean real time simulation).
-  - Display simulation time in runtime.
+  - Rendering is scale up/down by a scale factor (1.0 mean that 1 meter is 1 scene unit).
   - Graphical user interface :
-  - Control the simulation through a graphical interface using [Dear ImGui](https://github.com/ocornut/imgui)
+    - Control the simulation through a graphical interface using the [Dear ImGui](https://github.com/ocornut/imgui) library.
+    - Usage of the [ImPlot](https://github.com/epezent/implot) library for graphs rendering.

 - Miscellaneous :
   - A datafile name can be set to save particles motions over time.